hammerheim-game/hammerheim-rules/6-optional-rules.md

 #### 32. Scrawling on a Wall

-A randomly determined warband member who is within 4" of a building (if there are no models this close to a building, ignore this encounter), sees writing suddenly appear in blood on the wall closest to him.
+A randomly determined warband member of the Encountering Player's warband who is within 4" of a building (if there are no models this close to a building, re-roll this encounter), sees writing suddenly appear in blood on the wall closest to him.
 Roll on the following table to find out what the writing says:

 D6 Result: